-When you cut Blazing Star for floral arrangements, it serves as a good idea to cut off the top one-third of the plant with open buds.
+When you cut Blazing Star flower Liatris spikes for floral arrangements, it serves as a good idea to cut off the top one-third of the plant with open buds.
 Leave unopened buds below it to bloom and add color in your garden.

 You can also make use of purple Liatris as dry flowers.
-To do this, look for stems with the flowers entirely opened.
+To do this, look for flower spikes with the flowers entirely opened.

 Cut off the entire flower spike (stem included) all the way down to the base.
 Finally, hang the stems and flowers upside down in a well-aerated area with indirect lighting to dry.